FROST8ytes/Cyberhax-Hacking-101/osint/five-star-hotel-review/README.md

     ![osint](https://github.com/FROST8ytes/Cyberhax-Hacking-101/assets/131322679/3eadd334-d502-4634-bfc1-80e6dbc4ec16)
   - There are many ways to solve the challenge:

-a) Finding the actual picture posted and its review
+a) Finding the actual picture posted and its review:
 - Go to Hotel Boss page on Trip.com and click "See All Photos" to find the user posted image
 - Click on the User Upload
 - Find the exact image and its reviews to find the MRT that the user suggest
 ![osint23](https://github.com/FROST8ytes/Cyberhax-Hacking-101/assets/131322679/04573c0a-c2d8-4e09-a166-4495ef66db6e)
 ![osint3](https://github.com/FROST8ytes/Cyberhax-Hacking-101/assets/131322679/c64cd5f8-fd73-4669-b433-ca6032570b22)

+b)From the Hotel Website
+- Most hotel website usually provide information regarding nearest Metro Station, Airport & Attraction.
+- Navigate to Location
+- Notice that Metro: Lavender (360m) is the nearest compare to others

 5. Get Flag:
   - Put in the MRT station into the flag format given.